laivisms/Distributed-Calculator/README.md

                         -if CALCULATE task, split the task up into subtasks of 1 or more keys each to be sent to the workers which contain those keys
-                  -The Master send the tasks to the determined workers by posting them in the workers folder under ./assign -The Worker sends the task to its WorkerLogicHandler, storing and retrieves/stores information in its WorkerData object as needed.
+                  -The Master send the tasks to the determined workers by posting them in the workers folder under ./assign -The Worker sends the task to its WorkerLogicHandler and retrieves/stores information in its WorkerData object as needed.
                   -The Worker sends the result to the Master by creating a node named the task's name under ./completed, with the answer as the nodes data